-This is a question that can really only be answered based upon the facts and circumstances on which such a determination is being made.
+This is a question that can really only be answered based on the facts and circumstances on which such a determination is being made.
 In California, determining whether an individual is an employee versus an independent contractor for the purposes of a workers’ compensation claim made by an injured individual requires the use of a different legal test than the one that is used for making such a determination for the purpose of wage and hour claims.
 Therefore, making such a determination is dependent on a multitude of factors; far too many to be listed here.

-Am I Required to Pay Employees for Rest Breaks and Meal Periods?
+Q: Am I Required to Pay Employees for Rest Breaks and Meal Periods?

 In California, employers are required to pay employees for their statutorily permitted rest breaks.
 Alternatively, employers are not required to pay employees for their meal periods, subject to certain exceptions such as when the work conducted by the employee prohibits them from being relieved of all duties for their meal break.
-In that situation a proper meal break waiver may be entered into between the employer and the employee under which the employee is paid for their meal period.
+In that situation, a proper meal break waiver may be entered into between the employer and the employee under which the employee is paid for their meal period.

-Should I Have an Attorney Review My Workplace Policies/Contracts/Termination Agreements?
+Q: Should I Have an Attorney Review My Workplace Policies/Contracts/Termination Agreements?

 Yes.
-A businesses workplace policies, employee handbook, employment contracts, and termination agreements, are vital instruments in preventing, or at least limiting, employee claims for Labor Code violations and for monetary damages.
+A business’s workplace policies, employee handbook, employment contracts, and termination agreements, are vital instruments in preventing, or at least limiting, employee claims for Labor Code violations and for monetary damages.
 These documents should be discussed with, and prepared by an attorney at the same time as the business is being established.
 If the business is already operating, these documents, if not already in place, need to be created and implemented as soon as possible.
-Finally, no matter when these documents are created, they should be reviewed and discussed on an annual basis as the Legislature and the courts are constantly making additions, revisions and modifications of the laws affecting the employer-employee relationship, and every employer need to make sue that their policies, practices and procedures regarding this relationship are kept up to date.
+Finally, no matter when these documents are created, they should be reviewed and discussed on an annual basis as the Legislature and the courts are constantly making additions, revisions, and modifications of the laws affecting the employer-employee relationship, and every employer need to make sure that their policies, practices, and procedures regarding this relationship are kept up to date.

-How Can I Evict My Commercial Property Tenant?
+Q: How Can I Evict My Commercial Property Tenant?

 The most important thing to know with reference to evicting a commercial tenant from your property is that there is no “self-help” provision for landlords in California.
 What this means is that a landlord who alleges that a tenant is in breach of the lease cannot simply change the locks on the doors, or take other action, to prohibit the tenant from access to the premises.
 The landlord also cannot simply turn off the utilities to the space occupied by the tenant.